Skinnyboss100/Skinnyboss100/README.md

 - 👋 Hi, I’m @Odusanya Nicholas
-- 👀 I’m interested in coding and software developing
+- 👀 I’m interested in coding and software developing and also super good at data analysis
-- 🌱 I’m currently learning python ,c, Django and javascript
+- 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on python, c and Django
+- 💞️ I’m looking to collaborate on python, c and Django and data analysis projects
 - 📫 How to reach me ...ademolaodusanya123@gmail.com and thegeekprogrammer01@gmail.com

 <!---